nasa/fprime/docs/Tutorials/CrossCompilationSetup/CrossCompilationSetupTutorial.md

 <a name="Installing the Toolchain"></a>
 ## 3. Installing the Toolchain

+> Note: macOS users must run these commands from within the Docker container described in [Appendix I](./appendix-1.md) or setup a Linux virtual machine.

 Installing the cross-compiler will use the pre-built packages provided by ARM.
 Follow these instructions to install these tools for the target hardware into the `/opt/toolchains` directory.